-At such times, jeans may be worn as long as they are clean and neat and not torn.
+During Free Dress days, jeans may be worn as long as they are clean and neat and not torn.
 T-shirts must have appropriate subject matter and be in good condition.
 No cutoffs, tank tops, spaghetti straps, or crop tops may be worn and midriff skin should not show.
 Hair and accessories must be in keeping with a workplace environment.
 Hats are not worn indoors.